Quantum Field Theory in de Sitter Universe: Ambient Space Formalism: Introduction

 where $V_1 $ and $V_3$ are the space of the gauge dependent states and the pure gauge states, respectively.
 The massless physical states appear in the vector space $V_2/V_3\equiv {\cal H}$, which is the Hilbert space constructed by the corresponding UIR of dS group.
 This is known as the Gupta-Bleuler triplets \cite{anla,la,gareta}.
 In these cases, the massless field operators are defined as a map on the Fock space which are constructed on the vector space ${\cal M}$:

 The structure of unphysical states $V_3$ and $V_1$ is obtained by using the gauge invariant transformation and the gauge invariant field equation, respectively.
-The gauge invariant field equation and the gauge invariant transformation are obtained by using the Casimir operator of dS group and the gauge principle.
+The gauge invariant field equation and the gauge invariant transformation are obtained by using the Casimir operator of dS group and dS algebra.
 The physical states (correspond to the Hilbert spaces) are associated with the UIR of the discrete series representation of dS group with $1\leq j=p < 3$.
 The vector field $(j=p=1)$ and the vector-spinor field $(j=p=\frac{3}{2})$ were considered in a previously papers \cite{gagarota,paenta}.
-The structure of the indecomposable representation of linear conformal quantum gravity $(j=p=2)$ will be considered.
-The interactions between the various fields are also written utilizing the gauge principle.
+The linear conformal quantum gravity $(j=p=2)$ will be discussed.
+The interactions between the various fields are also written utilizing the gauge principle or the local transformation.

 In dS ambient space formalism the tensor (-spinor) fields are homogeneous functions of degree $\lambda$ which can be written in terms of a polarization tensor (-spinor) and the dS plane wave \cite{brgamo,brmo,ta97,gata,gagata,gagarota}, The coordinate system $x^\alpha$ is a five-vector in ambient space notation whereas the $\xi^\alpha$ is a null five-vector which in the null curvature limit becomes the energy-momentum four-vector $k^\mu=(k^0, \vec{k})$.
 For the principal series the homogeneous degree $\lambda$ in the null curvature limit has a relation with the mass in Minkowskian space-time.
 For the discrete series with $p\geq 3$, the homogeneous degree is positive ($\lambda\geq 0 )$ and the dS plane wave cannot be defined properly since the plane wave solution has the singularity in the limit $x\longrightarrow \infty $.
 Therefore the massless fields with $j=p\geq 3$ cannot propagate in dS space.
 From the principle (D), one can deduce that at the early universe the massless fields with $j=p< 3$ may exist.
 After the symmetry breaking, such fields get mass.